-- How many people on a meeting?
+- How many people in a meeting?
 As few as needed!

 - Remember: Write stuff up after the meeting, too!

-- One thing: switch to regular, optional and prepared meetings
+- The one thing: switch to regular, optional and prepared meetings

 Meetings are so easy, so useful, so tempting…

-One of the major problems for most of the companies hit by the Covid-19 pandemic was the way they did meetings.
-They thought that because now everyone had access to video-conferencing software, they could just replicate the same dynamic they had in the office.
-They just kept organizing meetings.
+One of the major problems for most companies affected by the COVID-19 pandemic was the way they handled meetings.
+They thought that because now everyone had access to video-conferencing software, they could easily replicate the same dynamic they had in the office.
+They continued to organize meetings.

-I get it, it’s tempting.
-When you’re all in one office, you’ve got this all too easy.
-After all, everyone’s around and there’s a hole in everyone’s calendar, let’s fill it up with yet another meeting, right?
+I get it – it’s tempting.
+When you’re all in one office, it’s all too easy to set up a meeting.
+After all, everyone’s around and there’s time in everyone’s calendar, so let’s fill it up with yet another meeting, right?

 I mean, meetings have so many benefits:

-- As a meeting participant you get to show off in front of everyone how busy you are, being on yet another meeting, contributing yet another brilliant thought, stroking your manager’s ego with a praiseful comment, while at the same time you have a few moments to catch up on email and social media.
+- As a meeting participant, you get to show off in front of everyone how busy you are, being part of yet another meeting, contributing yet another brilliant thought, stroking your manager’s ego with a praiseful comment, while also having a few moments to catch up on email and social media.

 And on top of that, make sure to invite everyone you can!
-Don’t forget anyone, or they’ll feel offended!
+Don’t forget anyone, or they’ll be offended!
 After all, the more the merrier, right?